 In the event that the Hitachi ID Password Manager administrator forgets his own application password into Password Manager, Password Manager comes with the ADM_SET utility that allows a user with an administrative console login on the Password Manager server to reset the Password Manager application administrator password.
 This program can also be used to unlock/enable a superuser ID.
 ADM_SET is only accessible from an administrative command prompt on the Password Manager server.

-Password Manager normally stores security questions, used to authenticate users who forget their passwords, in its internal identity cache.
-The questions and answers are encrypted using 128-bit AES using a secret key.
-Alternatively, Password Manager can be tied to an external repository (e.g., LDAP, AD, Oracle, etc.) where it reads and writes security questions and login ID profiles.
+Password Manager normally stores security questions, used to authenticate users who forget their passwords, in its internal database.
+The questions and answers are encrypted using 256-bit AES using a secret key.
+Alternatively, Password Manager can be tied to an external repository (e.g., LDAP, AD, Oracle, etc.) where it reads and writes encrypted or hashed security question data and possibly login IDs.

 Password Manager stores data using an embedded database engine, which acts both as an identity cache (managing a rolling snapshot of information about users drawn from target systems) and as a place to store configuration information and persistent user data, such as password history.

 The identity cache is local to the Password Manager server, which makes the user interface much more responsive.
 It is not authoritative for user profile data, as data is refreshed from target systems regularly and automatically (typically every night).